-The City held two 2023 Annual Action Plan Input meetings for the public on February 28th, 2023 and again on March 3rd, 2023.
-The City also held two technical assistance meetings for potential CDBG subrecipients on March 28th and March 29th, 2023.
-A public legal notice was published in the newspaper on February 14th, 2023 for all of these meetings.
-The City held a Public Hearing on June 21, 2023 to review the Draft 2023 Annual Action Plan and on June 16th, 2023, that draft was posted on the City's website, a copy will be located in the planning office along with the City Clerk's office for public review.
-A public legal notice was published in the newspaper on June 8, 2023 in regards to the available draft and public hearing.
-Written and verbal comments were accepted until July 17, 2023 at midnight in City Hall by email, phone call, in writing, or in person.
-Public Comment period concluded on July 17th, 2023.
-Copies of the City's 2023 CDBG Application were mailed to: Boys & Girls Club of Northern Chautauqua County, Dunkirk Housing Authority, Dunkirk-Fredonia Meals on Wheels, Chautauqua County Office for the Aging, Chautauqua County Rural Ministry, Chautauqua Opportunities, Chautauqua Home Rehabilitation and Improvement Corp., Northern Chautauqua Community Foundation, Salvation Army, Senior Center of Dunkirk, Southern Tier Environment for Living, Revitalize Dunkirk, Chautauqua Striders, Dunkirk Public Library, Dunkirk Historical Society, Dunkirk Little League, HOPE - Hispanics Organized for Progress and Education, Chautauqua Land Bank, Plus Farm (Access to the Arts), The Resource Center, Willow Mission, Wheel People, Catholic Charities, Lake Shore Humane Society, Kids At Promise, The Outpour Project and The United Way.
-No one was intentionally left out and we encourage interactions, questions, and suggestions from all agencies.
+The City held two Public Meetings during the planning of its 2022 Annual Action Plan on April 6, 2022 and April 8, 2022.
+The City also held two Technical Assistance meetings for potential CDBG subrecipients on April 11, and April 12, 2022.
+Legal Notices were published in the Observer on March 22, 2022 to announce the public meetings and technical assistance meetings.
+A legal notice ran on May 25, 2022 announcing that a draft Annual Action Plan was posted on the City of Dunkirk's website on June 2, 2022 and was also available in the Planning office and City Clerk's office and that there would be a public meeting on June 15, 2022.
+Public Comment period concluded on July 1, 2022.

+Copies of the City's 2022 CDBG Application were mailed to: Boys & Girls Club of Northern Chautauqua County, Dunkirk Housing Authority, Dunkirk-Fredonia Meals on Wheels, Chautauqua County Office for the Aging, Chautauqua County Rural Ministry, Chautauqua Opportunities, Chautauqua Home Rehabilitation and Improvement Corp., Northern Chautauqua Community Foundation, Salvation Army, Senior Center of Dunkirk, Southern Tier Environment for Living, Revitalize Dunkirk, Chautauqua Striders, Dunkirk Public Library, Dunkirk Historical Society, Dunkirk Little League, HOPE - Hispanics Organized for Progress and Education, Chautauqua Land Bank, Plus Farm (Access to the Arts), The Resource Center, Willow Mission, Wheel People, Catholic Charities, Lake Shore Humane Society, Kids At Promise and The Outpour Project.